nareshvrde5220/AWS-Services-Comprehensive-Guide---Complete-Document/AWS_Services_Guide.md

 # AWS Services Comprehensive Guide
 ## Essential AWS Services for Enterprise Applications

-**Source:** AWS Explained: The Most Important AWS Services To Know (Be A Better Dev)
-**Duration:** 1 hour 5 minutes
-**Updated:** November 2024 - December 2024

 ---

 ## Executive Summary

-With over **300 AWS services** available, most organizations only need to understand **40-50 core services** to build production-grade applications.
+With over **400 AWS services** available, most organizations only need to understand **40-50 core services** to build production-grade applications.
 This guide breaks down the most essential services organized by functional category, providing detailed explanations and use cases.

 ### Key Principles:
 - 📊 **Scale efficiently** - from startup to enterprise